optakt/optakt.github.io/content/knowledge/flare.md

 In FBAS there is a quorum intersection, if any two of the quorums share a node that is present in all quorums of the system.

-Disjoint quorums can independently agree on contradictionary statements that undermine the system wide agreement.
+Disjoint quorums can independently agree on contradictory statements that undermine the system-wide agreement.
-That is why, when many quorums exists - quorum intersection fails if any two do not intersect.
+That is why, when many quorums exist — quorum intersection fails if any two do not intersect.

-No protocol can guarantee safety in the absense of quorum intersection, since such a configuration can operate as two different FBA systems that do not exchange any messages.
+No protocol can guarantee safety in the absence of quorum intersection, since such a configuration can operate as two different FBA systems that do not exchange any messages.
 Even with quorum intersection, safety might be impossible when the node which intersects the distinct quorums is ill-behaved.
 In that case the effect of having an ill-behaved shared node is equivalent to lack of quorum intersection.

 Since ill-behaved nodes contribute nothing to safety, no protocol can guarantee safety without the well-behaved nodes being intersections points.
-In a worst-case scenario of safety, ill-behaved nodes can just always make any possible contradictionary statement and two quorums overlapping only at ill-behaved nodes will again be able to operate like two different FBA system.
+In a worst-case scenario of safety, ill-behaved nodes can just always make any possible contradictory statement and two quorums overlapping only at ill-behaved nodes will again be able to operate like two different FBA system.

 In short, FBAS can survive Byzantine failure by a number of nodes, if after deleting (ignoring) the ill-behaved nodes from the system and quorum slices, it still has a quorum intersection.
 It is the responsibility of each node to ensure that the selected quorum(s) it uses do not violate the quorum intersection.
 One way to solve this is to pick conservative slices that lead to large quorums.
-Malicious nodes can intentionally pick slices that violate the quorum intersection rule, lie about the value returned by the quorum or ingnore it in order to make arbitrary assertions.
+Malicious nodes can intentionally pick slices that violate the quorum intersection rule, lie about the value returned by the quorum or ignore it in order to make arbitrary assertions.
 In short the value produced by the quorum is not meaningful, if an ill-behaved node is receiving that value.
 That is why the necessary property for safety — quorum intersection of well-behaved nodes after deleting ill-behaved nodes — is unaffected by the slices of ill-behaved nodes.